Close

 Client Private

-A modern rebuild linking and restoring a group of Grade II Listed, ruined buildings in the New Forest, Hampshire to bring them back into use as a family home.
+This modern rebuild project links and restores a group of Grade II Listed, ruined buildings in the New Forest, Hampshire, bringing them back into use as a modern family home.

 Project Awards & Recognition